What does an Automation Engineer do?

 Frequently asked questions about the role and responsibilities of automation engineers

-An automation engineer spends their day analyzing and perfecting elements of the manufacturing process.
+An automation engineer spends their day analysing and perfecting elements of the manufacturing process.
 They design and create automation equipment to streamline manufacturing.
 After the machines are in use, they run tests on equipment, study the results, and make adjustments where necessary.

 Yes, automation engineers are a vital part of the manufacturing process.
 Workers and consumers rely on consistency and functionality from automated production, and automation engineers are needed in every production line.
 It can be personally fulfilling to see a system go from an idea to everyday use.